 It may make for a decent put-down when you’re a kid, but dill weed is more than just a childhood insult or something used to flavor pickles.
-In fact, dill and dill weed provide a surprising amount of health benefits, both mentally and physically.
+In fact, dill weed provides a surprising amount of health benefits, both mentally and physically.

 Dill has been around for centuries for both food and medicinal purposes.
 In the food industry, it’s primarily used for making those dill pickles that are commonly placed on grilled burgers and sandwiches.

-Dill seed, dill weed oil and fresh dill are the typical forms of dill and are often used by the food industry for added flavor in baked goods, snacks, condiments and meat products, and as ingredient in liqueurs.
+Dill seed, dill weed oil and fresh dill are the typical forms of dill and often used by the food industry for added flavor in baked goods, snacks, condiments and meat products — and as an ingredient in liqueurs.
 The fragrance industry has even taken advantage of dill by using it to produce soaps, perfumes, detergents, creams and lotions.

 Dill weed is a good source of calcium, manganese and iron, and as an antioxidant food, its flavonoids provide anti-inflammatory and antiviral properties that give it a whole host of incredible health benefits.

 The name “dill” means to “calm or soothe” and most likely originates from the plant’s known ability to calm troubled stomachs and colicky infants.